-Create a place where employees learn, grow, prosper and are fulfilled in their work
+- Create a place where employees learn, grow, prosper and are fulfilled in their work

 - Make our communities better places to live and work

 - Optimize the long-term returns to our shareholders while making safe and sound investments.

 Going for the Green

 A profitable partnership with the Earth

 In 2004, when we chose Green Bank as our name, environmentalism wasn’t part of our mindset.
 The “green movement” was starting to gain traction, but was viewed with skepticism by many.
 The scope of environmental destruction was undeniable, but solving it would require resources far beyond anything individuals working alone could offer.

 Our color choice was really just a simple branding idea.
 We wanted a name that would be simple and memorable, one that would get us noticed among a clutter of painfully generic names.
 Green happened to be the color of money, so that was good.
 But the idea that it might appeal to environmentally-minded folks was almost an afterthought.

 When we opened our doors, our name perhaps seemed odd.
 Today it doesn’t.
 What happened?
 Icebergs melted.
 The scientific community and folks on the street, alike, finally recognized that climate change was a fact.
 And the green movement shifted from the fringe to the mainstream.

 At Green Bank, something else changed.
 Finally, we got it.
 Not because environmentalism became popular, but because, it became real to us.
 While the scientists continued to argue whether climate change was primarily a by-product of human activity, it became clear to us that tailpipe and smokestack clouds are bad and resources of every sort are finite.

 Green Goes Viral

-While we were waking up to these issues, a sense of urgency was reaching a critical mass worldwide.
+While we were waking up to these issues, a sense of urgency was reaching a tipping point worldwide.
 Suddenly, it didn’t seem futile to be part of an initiative that promoted environmental responsibility.
 We could, in fact, help save those oceans we once saw as a tragedy beyond repair.
-We could reduce waste and make a difference – because the rest of the world would be doing the same.
+We could reduce waste and make a difference – because the rest of the world would be motivated to do the same.